Is insurance paid monthly or yearly?

 Insurance Q&A: “Is insurance paid monthly or yearly?”

-The short answer is “both.”
-Just like anything else you pay for, the purchase and payment of an insurance policy can be completed in various ways.
+The short answer is both.
+Just like anything else you pay money for, the purchase and payment of an insurance policy can be completed in various ways.
+Even though it may seem like monthly payments are the only available option, mostly because they’re advertised more aggressively, there are actually annual options as well.
 The specifics are too many to detail in this post, but we’ll go over the basics to get your question answered.

-Personal lines insurance policies, such as auto and homeowners insurance, typically come with multiple payment options based on the length of the policy, which could be one month, six or 12 months.
+A personal loan, most bills for any service that you have these days, and insurance policies such as auto and homeowners insurance, typically come with multiple payment options based on the length of the policy.
+The typical offered policy lengths could be one month, six months, or twelve months.

 For health insurance, you typically pay a monthly premium, while auto and other lines can be paid monthly, bi-annually, or once a year.

-When your policy is being issued, you’ll be asked (by most standard carriers) how you want to make the down payment and pay the installments, assuming you don’t pay in full.
+When your policy is being issued, you’ll be asked by your insurance company is how you want to make the down payment and pay the installments, assuming you don’t pay in full.
 Every company is different, but most do it this way.
+Monthly payments are usually easier for a consumer, since funds are usually paid out either weekly or bi-weekly.

-The down payment and installment plans vary by the type of insurer you are purchasing coverage from and the “line” (personal or commercial insurance).
+The down payment and installment plans vary by the type of insurer you are purchasing coverage from and the ‘line’ of coverage that you are adding (personal or commercial insurance).
+The average rate of commercial coverage is going to be much higher than that of a personal type of policy.

 If you are dealing with the top, standard insurers, you’ll likely get more options.
 On the other hand, if you are seeking non-standard auto or home insurance, your options may be somewhat limited.

-The down payment, which is typically necessary to issue the policy, can be paid with a credit card, electronic check (provide you account numbers directly over the internet), cash or paper check at the agency (not too common anymore), or in some cases you may be billed by mail for your down payment.
+The down payment, which is typically necessary to issue the policy, can be paid with a debit or credit card, electronic check (provide you account numbers directly over the internet), cash, or paper check at the agency (not too common anymore), or in some cases you may be billed by mail for your down payment.

 Progressive, for example, offers several down payment options, which affect how many installments are required to completely pay the policy.